evilC/ADHD-Analog-to-Digital/README.txt

 Run the EXE file

 Usage:
-Joystick Number sets the ID of your physical stick Joystick Axis sets the axis number of the axis you wish to use Use Half Axis allows you to use only half the axis (ie from the mid-point to either end) Invert Axis allows you to invert the input (Probably useless in combination with Use Half Axis)
+Joystick ID sets the ID of your physical stick Joystick Axis sets the axis number of the axis you wish to use Use Half Axis allows you to use only half the axis (ie from the mid-point to either end) Invert Axis allows you to invert the input (Probably useless in combination with Use Half Axis)